densities/blob/README.md

 ## Status of this project

-- At this point only proof-of-concept
+- At this point only proof-of-concept.
-- Function interfaces are not stable and will change
+- Function interfaces are not stable and will change.
+- Right now only understands Gaussian cube file format but later we can add support for other formats.

 ## How you can contribute